TheValuableAsset/What-Is-Your-Budget/README.md

 #

 Description:

+Are you sick of always using a calculator for calculating the proper share size that fits within your budget?
+Are you often letting your cockiness emotions take over and always over doing your share size?
+So was I, but now no more!
+I present What's Your Budget indicator!

-An label-based indicator that automatically calculates your budget limit by rounding up shares you can afford within your price range - very useful for you cocky gamblers.
+A label-based indicator that automatically calculates your budget limit by rounding up shares you can afford within your price range - very useful for you cocky gamblers.
 Extra feature: See your max loss and max gain that you should follow (ratio 3:1 is default) - must be adjusted accordingly to your risk tolerance!!

 #